 'The nation… had the lion heart'

 30 November, 1954.
-Presentation by both Houses of Parliament, Westminster Hall
+Presentation by both Houses of Parliament, Westminster Hall, London

-On his 80th birthday, Churchill shows he is still a master orator.
+On his 80th birthday, Churchill showed he was still a master orator:

-Winston S Churchill’s Never Give in!
-The Best of Winston Churchill’s Speeches was published by Pimlico in 2003.
-This feature was first published in Living History Magazine (later merged with BBC History Magazine) in 2003.
-The BBC collection of Winston Churchill’s speeches is available to buy at the BBC Shop.
+Winston S Churchill's Never Give in!
+The Best of Winston Churchill's Speeches was published by Pimlico in 2003.
+This feature was first published in Living History Magazine (later merged with BBC History Magazine) in 2003